tommyrousey/Silkbot/README.md

 Do you have that one friend that really likes Hollow Knight.
 Are they waiting for Silksong to come out?
 Heckle them with this Discord bot.

+This bot plays the most recent video from the [Daily Silksong News Youtube Channel](https://www.youtube.com/c/dailysilksongnews) whenever a specific user enters voice chat once a day.

 # Installation

 ### Python